-Primer Concentration
+Primer and Probe Concentration

 For most targets, a final concentration of 400 nM (each primer) will provide optimum performance.
 If needed, primer concentrations can be optimized between 100-900 nM.
+Probe should be included at 200 nM for best results.
+Probe concentration can be optimized in the range of 100-500 nM.